How to Revise for IB Computer Science: Tactics That Work

 • Try peer marking with friends using the mark scheme.

-Also, study examiner reports if available, they reveal common mistakes and give feedback that can fine-tune your technique.
+Also, study examiner reports, if available.
+They reveal common mistakes and provide feedback to help you fine-tune your technique.

 Students found that reading examiner reports helped them spot patterns in the types of mistakes students often make.
 They started reviewing their own practice answers alongside the examiner’s comments and began to recognise where their explanations were too vague or where they had missed key command words.
 By actively using this feedback, their answers became sharper and more focused, and their grades improved steadily.